Enumeration of real curves in CP^{2n-1} and a WDVV relation for real Gromov-Witten invariants: Introduction

 \begin{enumerate}[label=(\arabic*),leftmargin=*] \item If $d,c_1,\ldots,c_k$ are odd, then so is $\lr{c_1,c_2,\ldots,c_k}_d^{\phi}$. \item The signed number $\lr{c_1,c_2,\ldots,c_k}_d^{\phi}$ of degree~$d$ real curves in~$\P^{2n-1}$ passing through general complex linear subspaces of codimensions~$c_1,\ldots,c_k$ is zero if and only if either $d\!\in\!2\Z$ or $c_i\!\in\!2\Z$ for some~$i$.\\ \end{enumerate} \end{crl}

 The formula of Theorem~\ref{main_thm}, which is a special case of Theorem~\ref{main2_thm}, can be seen as a real version of \cite[Theorem~1]{LP}.
-It immediately implies the recursion of Corollary~\ref{main0_crl}, which in turn determines all numbers $\lr{c_1,c_2,\ldots,c_k}_d^{\phi}$, with $\phi\!=\!\tau_{2n},\eta_{2n}$, from the single number $\blr{2n\!-\!1}_1^{\phi}$, i.e.~the number of $\phi$-real lines through a non-real point in~$\P^{2n-1}$.
+Along with~\eref{RdivRel_e}, it immediately implies the recursion of Corollary~\ref{main0_crl}.
+The vanishing statement in this corrollary is the $\ell\!=\!0$ case of Corollary~\ref{inveqCI_crl}\ref{CIvan_it}.
+Corollary~\ref{main0_crl} reduces all numbers $\lr{c_1,c_2,\ldots,c_k}_d^{\phi}$, with $\phi\!=\!\tau_{2n},\eta_{2n}$, to the single number $\blr{2n\!-\!1}_1^{\phi}$, i.e.~the number of $\phi$-real lines through a non-real point in~$\P^{2n-1}$.
 The absolute value of this number is of course~1, and we can choose a system of orientations so that $\blr{2n\!-\!1}_1^{\phi}\!=\!1$.
 Taking $d\!=\!1$ in Corollary~\ref{main0_crl}, we~obtain